Global Telecommunications Industry

 The objective of a smart contract is to provide security over execution of the terms of a contract that is superior to and less costly than conventionally monitored adherence to legal agreements.
 From a financial perspective, the advantages of a smart contract include minimized counterparty risk, almost instantaneous settlement times and increased transparency.
 In effect, payment streams can be securely automated to the benefit of all the transacting parties.

 TessPay Smart Contracts will define: invoice date and interval; payment terms; rates; billing increments; code list; payment coordinates; authorized IP’s; protocols, CODEC’s, etc.

-TessPay Tokens and fiat balances held within TessPay Multi-Currency Wallets constitute a closed loop special purpose cryptocurrency and fiat currencies.
+Fiat currency balances held within TessPay Multi-Currency Wallets constitute a closed loop special purpose system.
 As noted, the fiat balances may only be used by lenders and accredited telecommunications companies for purpose of prepaying minutes under cross border Wholesale Telecom contracts.
-TessPay Tokens will be used to pay TessPay’s service fee.
-Such tokens and fiat balances will attach to TessPay Smart Contracts using blockchain technology.
-While TessPay Tokens will be tradeable on cryptocurrency exchanges they will not have other utility beyond settlement of TessPay service fees under TessPay Smart Contracts.